ishxiao/blog/_posts/2017-10-16-how-to-install-matlab2016b-on-Ubuntu.md

 - While the GUIT is presented, select *Use a File Installation key* and press *next*;
 - Choose *Yes* to accept the terms of the license agreement and press *Next*;
-- Select *I have the File Installation Key for my licens*, and type the key from `reame.txt` (In Step 0).
+- Select *I have the File Installation Key for my license*, and type the key from `readme.txt` (In Step 0).
 Once finished, then press *Next* to continue installing.

 Step 4: Mount the second dvd file
 ---------------------------------